meg-gutshall/flatiron-curriculum-notes/module-14-front-end-web-programming-in-javascript/section-03-recognizing-javascript-events/events-and-functions-intro.md

-# Events and Functions Intro
+# Lesson: Events and Functions Intro

 So far, we've used code like: